bemasc/ds-glue/draft-schwartz-ds-glue.md

 ### Disabling DANE {#no-dane}

 Resolvers check whether a nameserver supports DANE by resolving a TLSA record during the delegation process ({{tlsa}}).
 However, this adds unnecessary latency to the delegation if the nameserver does not implement DANE.
-As an optimization, such nameservers can add an NSEC record to indicate that there is no such TLSA record, e.g.:
+As an optimization, such nameservers can add NSEC records to indicate that there is no such TLSA record, e.g.:

 ~~~
+IN DS $DSGLUE(ns1., NSEC, _dns.ns1.example.com.
+A AAAA)
-IN DS $DSGLUE(_853._tcp.ns1., NSEC, _853._tcp.ns1.example.com.)
+IN DS $DSGLUE(_dns.ns1., NSEC, ns1.example.com.
+SVCB)
 ~~~

 # Security Considerations